gvwilson/grsp-tutorial/pages/index.md

 <!-- ---------------------------------------------------------------- -->
 [% section_break class="topic" title="Direction" %]

--   Write an [%g elevator_pitch "elevator pitch" %]
+-   Write an [%g elevator_pitch "elevator pitch" %] to help yourself figure out:
     -   Who you're trying to help
     -   What problem they have
     -   What you're doing
     -   Why it's better

--   Example:
-    -   Sooner or later, every social scientist has to analyze census data.
+> -   Sooner or later, every social scientist has to analyze census data.
-    -   A lot of them use CenPlot, but its GUI looks old-fashioned and its scripting interface uses a poorly-documented dialect of Visual Basic.
+> -   A lot of them use CenPlot,
+>     but its GUI looks old-fashioned
+>     and its scripting interface uses a poorly-documented dialect of Visual Basic.
-    -   We're building a new census analysis toolkit called ReCent using [Python][python], [Polars][polars], [Plotly][plotly], and [DVC][dvc].
+> -   We're building a new census analysis toolkit called ReCent
+>     using [Python][python], [Polars][polars], [Plotly][plotly], and [DVC][dvc].
-    -   ReCent will be noticeably faster than CenPlot, particularly on large datasets, and will have a modern web-first interface.
+> -   ReCent will be noticeably faster than CenPlot,
+>     particularly on large datasets,
+>     and will have a modern web-first interface.
-        It will also offer a comprehensive Python API so that people can integrate it into data analysis pipelines.
+>     It will also offer a comprehensive Python API
+>     so that people can integrate it into data analysis pipelines.

 -   *Don't* make the same unverifiable claims that you mock in others' pitches
     -   E.g., "a flexible, intuitive interface":
         have you ever seen anyone describe their system as inflexible and confusing?